On-site in Tartu 4-10 August 2025

 The objective of the course is to enable learners to acquire evidence-based basic knowledge of person/patient-centred communication and counselling and create conditions for their application in standard situations and get an idea of how to develop their communication skills further.

-Focus area: | Medicine | Coordinating unit at UT | Department of Family Medicine and Public Health |
+Focus area: | Patient-centred communication | Coordinating unit: | Department of Family Medicine and Public Health |

-Study Field: | Patient-centred communication | Course Leader | Inga Karton, PhD |
+Study Field: | Medicine | Course Leader: | Laura Kaljurand |

-Format | Summer Course | Location | Tartu, Estonia |
+Format: | Summer Course | Location: | Puusepa 1a, Tartu |

-Course dates: | 28 July - 11 August 2024 | Apply by: | 31 May 2024 |
+Course dates: | 4 August - 10 August 2025 | Language: | English |

-ECTS: | 3 | Fee: | 800 EUR |
+ECTS: | 3 | Study group: | BA/MA/PhD |

 Arrival

-An overview of motivational interviewing (MI) and client-centred communication
+An overview of motivational interviewing (MI) and client-centred communication.

 Engaging, reflecting, summarising